Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 e is 65537 (0x10001)
 </pre>

-2. Issue a Digital Certificate based on the private key
+2. Issue a Digital Certificate based on the private key<p>
 The command creates a "acquaCA.crt" file.

 <pre>